vynovikov/postParser/README.md

 #### Action sequence

 * HTTP and HTTP listeners are closed immediately.
 Application cannot receive new requests from that moment on
-* Waiting for receiver goroutines to finish their job, then close chanIn (channel used to deliver new data for application).
+* Wait for receiver goroutines to finish their job, then close chanIn (channel used to deliver new data for application).
 If there are no jobs, chanIn are closed immediately
-* Waiting for application workers to stop, then close chanOut (channel used to deliver data to transmitting module)
+* Wait for application workers to stop, then close chanOut (channel used to deliver data to transmitting module)
 * Waiting for transmitter goroutines to stop then close whole app

 sync.RWMutex and sync.WaitGroup are used to perform these actions.